-Results from the Marine Protected Area (MPA) Network long-term monitoring programs are now available in seven technical reports.
+Results from the Marine Protected Area (MPA) Network long-term monitoring programs are now available in seven technical reports and one synthesis report developed by a NCEAS working group.
 These projects represent collaboration between California researchers, the Ocean Protection Council (OPC), California Sea Grant, and the California Department of Fish and Wildlife (CDFW).
 Each technical report is accompanied by a ‘snapshot’ report, a 2-page summary of each long-term monitoring program highlighting a few of the many key findings found in each technical report.
-Access the technical reports and snapshot summaries (in English and Spanish) below:
+Access the technical reports and snapshot summaries (in English and Spanish) below.

 - California Collaborative Fisheries Research Program